On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 \begin{definition} Let $A$ be a partial M\"obius planes.
-We let $A_0=A$ and for every $n<\omega$ we define $A_{4n+1}, A_{4n+2},A_{4n+3},A_{4n+4}$ as follows. \begin{enumerate}[(a)] \item First, for every triple of distinct points $p_0,p_1,p_2\in A_{4n}$ which are not incident to any common block, we add a new block $b$ incident only to $p_0,p_1,p_2$ and not tangent any other block from $A_{4n}$.
+We let $A_0=A$ and for every $n<\omega$ we define $A_{4n+1}, A_{4n+2},A_{4n+3},A_{4n+4}$ as follows. \begin{enumerate}[(a)] \item First, for every distinct points $p_0,p_1,p_2\in A_{4n}$ which are not incident to any common block, we add a new block $b$ incident only to $p_0,p_1,p_2$ and not tangent any other block from $A_{4n}$.
 We denote the resulting partial plane by $A_{4n+1}$. \item Secondly, for every block $b\in A_{4n+1}$, every point $p$ incident to $b$ and every point $q$ not incident to it, we add a new block $b'$ incident only only to $p,q$ in $A_{4n+1}$, and tangent to $b$ exactly in $p$.
 We denote the resulting partial plane by $A_{4n+2}$. \item Thirdly, for every two non-tangent blocks $b_0,b_1\in A_{4n+2}$ incident to only one common point $p_0\in A_{4n+2}$, we add a new point $p_1$ incident to both $b_0,b_1$.
 We denote the resulting partial plane by $A_{4n+3}$. \item Finally, for every two non-tangent blocks $b_0,b_1\in A_{4n+2}$ incident to no common point in $A_{4n+3}$, we add two new points $p_0,p_1$ incident to both $b_0,b_1$.
 We denote the resulting partial plane by $A_{4n+4}$. \end{enumerate} The structure $F(A):=\bigcup_{n < \omega}A_n$ is called the free completion of $A$ and we say that $F(A)$ is freely generated over $A$.
-We say that $A$ is \emph{non-degenerate} if $F(A)$ is infinite, and \emph{degenerate} otherwise. \end{definition}
+We say that $A$ is \emph{non-degenerate} if $F(A)$ contains infinitely many elements of all sorts, and \emph{degenerate} otherwise. \end{definition}

-\begin{remark} A partial projective M\"obius plane is non-degenerate if it contains at least one block, two points incident to it, and one point not incident to it \cite[p.
-756]{funk2}.
-It follows in particular that any set $A$ containing at least $m_\mathcal{K}=4$ elements of every sort is non-degenerate.
-Thus the following proposition also establishes \ref{main_th}(\hyperref[the_auto_axiom]{C2}). \end{remark}
+\begin{remark} A partial projective M\"obius plane is non-degenerate if it contains at least one block, two points incident to it, and one point not incident to it \cite[p.~756]{funk2}.
+It follows in particular that any set $A$ containing at least $\mathbf{m}_\mathcal{K}=4$ elements of every sort is non-degenerate.
+Thus the following proposition also establishes \ref{main_th}(\hyperref[the_K_homogeneous_lemma]{C2}). \end{remark}